sol77-dev/tournament-scoring/README.md

 > •    Also the college would like to include the possibility of entering for one event only
 >
 > You have been asked to design and develop a computer program to manage the scoring system for the tournament.

+The program is ran entirely through "tournament scoring.py" with references to "team scores.txt" and "individual scores.txt" within it.